jeffboody/libvkk/readme.md

 described by a graphics pipeline object.

 The vertexBufferInfo encodes the location index, vertex format and number of components per vertex.
-Calls to the renderer draw functions accept vertex buffers and these must match the format described by the currently bound graphics pipeline.
 Only 1-4 components are supported.

 	typedef enum
 	{